 I do think if we’re going to move forward, to unite the country, I think a generosity of spirit is the answer, and with people who you don’t agree with on particular issues.
 I think a generosity of spirit also includes humility about yourself.John C. Danforth

-This fall, you’re invited to develop new perspectives and learn new ways to live a life of faith through our Adult Formation classes.
+You’re invited to develop new perspectives and learn new ways to live a life of faith through our Adult Formation classes.
 Each class has been designed to help us explore humility and generosity of spirit through our common threads and shared humanity towards living the gospel.
-From an art therapy program for children with cancer to a comparative religion series, each Sunday morning will challenge us to think about what we might agree and disagree with and to think about our own faith perspectives in relation to other points of view.
+Each Sunday morning will challenge us to think about what we might agree and disagree with and to think about our own faith perspectives in relation to other points of view.

 Deepen your own spirit of generosity as you attend our adult formation programs, calling us all to live out the Gospel in each of our lives.
 It is the common threads of our shared humanity that humbles us and moves us forward toward a generosity of spirit.
 All classes on Sunday mornings at 9:45 AM in Haverkamp Room.

 What is it like to live your life inside an active war zone?
 How do people raise families under the constant threat of rockets?
 And is there any hope for a better future for the millions of people living in Gaza, one of the most troubled areas in the world?
 Miri and Amir Tibon, our guest speakers from Israel, will return to Westminster for a very personal presentation and discussion about the place they call home: Kibbutz Nahal Oz, the closest place in Israel to the Gaza Strip.
 They will talk about daily life in the shadow of an ongoing conflict, about the human price paid by people on both sides of the border, and about ways to overcome the current situation.
 Come to hear about their life in one of the most beautiful, but also most tense, areas of Israel.